nimh-sfim/lab-docs/software.md

 ## Text Editors

 - For people who prefer to have graphical interfaces, or who work with various rich text formats, we recommend [Visual Studio Code][vscode].
 VSCode is also has good features for working on biowulf can effectively do everything one might do on NoMachine except opening other graphical programs, like the AFNI interface.
-Here is our [VSCode for biowulf guide][vscode_biowulf]
+Here is our [VSCode guide][vscode_guide]
 - For people who are kind of command savvy, but would still like a graphical interface, and don't work with a lot of markup text, [Sublime][sublime] is a good option.